 - 12 months: Hair looked like it used to

-If you decide to take minoxidil, stock up when you find it on sale.
+If you decide to take minoxidil, stock up when you find it on sale or try Costco.
 No prescription is required.

 The Bottom Line

 Since I first wrote this article and uploaded a YouTube video about my experience, I’ve heard from dozens of guys who have followed the steps above and are saving money.
 Here’s a recent comment:

 Hey man, I just wanted to thank you because I thought this hair loss thing was a lost cause.
 With my Dr’s prescription for 1 mg finasteride it would have cost me $47 out of pocket/month.
 I was about to bite the bullet and pay Keeps $25/month which is much more reasonable.
 For some reason I stumbled upon your video and now I got a 90 day supply of 5 mg finasteride for $14.
 Seriously, thank you for making this video.Comment left on my YouTube channel

 Subscription services like Keeps are all about convenience, not real savings.
 Ask your doctor about my plan and save money on your hair loss treatment.

 Here at MichaelSaves.com, I write about all of the ways that I save money.
 If that’s something you’re interested in, subscribe to my newsletter below and check out my YouTube channel.